A topic from the subject of Analysis in Chemistry.

 Conclusion

-Biochemistry is a fundamental science that is essential for understanding the life processes.
-The knowledge of biochemistry has a wide range of applications in diagnostics, therapeutics, and agriculture.
+Biochemistry is a fundamental science essential for understanding life processes.
+Its knowledge has wide-ranging applications in diagnostics, therapeutics, and agriculture.

 Biochemistry: Proteins, Carbohydrates, Lipids